nemediano/nemediano.github.io/projects.md

 ### Templates for learning OpenGL

 While I gave a [Computer Graphics course](https://www.acatlan.unam.mx/files/PlanesDeEstudio/MAC/7/Graficacion_por_Computadora.pdf){:target="_blank" rel="noreferrer noopener"} at [FESA](https://www.acatlan.unam.mx/){:target="_blank" rel="noreferrer noopener"} (and later at Purdue as a TA), I found out that most students struggle to follow the programming assignments.
-I realized that, in part, this is due to the large number of required pieces that are needed in an [OpenGL](https://www.opengl.org/){:target="_blank" rel="noreferrer noopener"} program, but they are independent from the main task.
+I realized that, in part, this is due to the large number of required pieces that are needed in an [OpenGL](https://www.opengl.org/){:target="_blank" rel="noreferrer noopener"} program, but they are independent from the main graphic task.
+For example:

+* Loading model (that can include more than one mesh) data from a file.
+* Routines to write and read images to and from a file.
+To read texture data and save screenshoots.
+* Read and compile/debug a shader program from a text file.
+* Create a simple UI, where you can change parameters from various types (scalars, vectors, colors or orientations).
+* To do simple interaction with the program: respond to keyboard and mouse events.
+* Interact with the windows manager system: have a surface to render, create a view port, go into full screen mode.

+Just to name a few.
 Having that in mind, I decided to create [a set of templates](https://github.com/nemediano/OpenGLTemplates){:target="_blank" rel="noreferrer noopener"} to alleviate this work.

 ### LaTeX templates for academic use (UNAM focused)